ZgzInfinity/Multi-Race-Driving/README.md

 ## 6. Supporting the project

-This is the first version of the videogame.
+This is the first version of the video game.
 The designer has tested it as best as he could but he he is absolutely aware that some fault may have due to its complexity, complexity, especially in multiplayer mode.
 The fact that the project is open source is the real way for the community to solve all the possible problems together, feel free to open an issue or do a pull request.
 See the open issues for a list of known issues (and proposed features).